-The concept of "fair consideration" is prevalent in almost every fraudulent conveyance claim.
-In a way, it's a very simple concept: Let's say you give someone a computer that's worth $1,000, and you only charge them $10 for it.
-The $10 would not be considered "fair" consideration, since you have only received 1% of the value of the computer.
+The concept of “reasonably equivalent value” is prevalent in almost every voidable transaction claim.
+In a way, it’s a very simple concept: Let’s say you give someone a computer that’s worth $1,000, and you only charge them $10 for it.
+The $10 would not be considered “equivalent” consideration, since you have only received 1% of the value of the computer.

 As you can imagine, most of the time the claim is not as clear, so courts look at two factors to determine whether a party received fair consideration in a transaction:

 1. Fair Value: This is the fair salable value of an asset.
-The lack of fair consideration is very clear when property is transferred and no one pays for it (or pays very little compared to the value of the property).
+The lack of reasonably equivalent value is very clear when property is transferred and no one pays for it (or pays very little compared to the value of the property).

 2. Good Faith: This goes to the intentions of all parties in the transaction.
 Good faith becomes a major issue when a corporate debtor transfers assets to individuals or entities whom the court recognizes as “insiders.”

 An insider is someone who has control or influence over a transaction, even though the transaction may otherwise be fair and in good faith.
 When an insider is involved in a transaction with a corporate debtor, the transaction lacks good faith as a matter of law, and therefore cannot be for fair consideration.
 Insiders typically include the owners, officers, board members, family members of the owners, or affiliated companies of the corporate debtor, although courts can find other classes of people to be insiders.

 The easy way to consider insiders and fair consideration is this: debtors cannot prefer themselves, or the individuals close to them, over others.
 If they do, a creditor will likely have a straightforward claim for a voidable transaction against the corporation and its insiders for any assets transferred by the corporation.